le332313/Dell_G7_7588_OpenCore_Hackintosh/README.md

 # Dell_G7_7588_OpenCore_Hackintosh
+## Good new: There is an EFI folder created for Big Sur 11.0.1 Beta and can boot smoothy.
+You can use it.
+Both OpenCore and Clover :)
 ## Overview
-- Lastest macOS Catalina 10.15.7
+- Lastest macOS Catalina 10.15.7 (also a folder for Big Sur 11.0.1 Beta)
-- Bootloader: OpenCore 0.6.2
+- Bootloader: OpenCore 0.6.3
 - EFI folder can be used both for USB Installer and booting.
 ## Hardware configuration
 * Dell G7 7588